 This type of load is the amount of power consumed by a generating station for their operation.
 This load in not contained in the CELT report forecast total.
-This is because the CELT forecast utilizes historical net output of a generating plant typically metered at the high-side of the generator step-up (GSU) transformer.
-Since this load can have a significant impact on transient stability studies, the ISO network model will model the maximum capability of a generator at its gross output (net PMax plus the station service load) with the station service load typically being modeled at the same bus as the machine.
-The net effect on the high-side of the GSU will still be the net output of the unit which corresponds to the generation output utilized in developing the CELT load forecast.
+This is because the CELT forecast utilizes historical net output of a generating plant typically metered at the high side of the generator step-up (GSU) transformer.
+Since modeling generators at their gross output rather than at their net output can have a significant impact on transient stability studies, the ISO network model will model the maximum capability of a generator at its gross output (net PMax plus the station service load) with the station service load typically being modeled at the same bus as the machine.
+The net effect on the high side of the GSU will still be the net output of the unit, which corresponds to the generation output utilized in developing the CELT report.
 In the ISO network model, generator station service load is contained in zones that end in 9.